jakutis/jakutis.github.io/_posts/2013-02-17-javascript-packages.markdown

 ## Conclusions

-It is best to upgrade from Browserify to a combination of Bower and Component.
-Use Bower for package management and Component for concatenation.

 Another category of weapons is being developed - scaffolding generators.
-Besides Grunt, [Yo](http://yeoman.io) is currently in version 1.0.0 beta 2.
+Besides Grunt init templates, [Yo](http://yeoman.io) is currently in version 1.0.0 beta 2.
 Have a look at it's backend - [the Yeoman generator system](https://github.com/yeoman/generator).

+It is best to upgrade from Browserify to a combination of Yo, Grunt, Bower and Component.
+Use Yo for scaffolding, Grunt for integration, Bower for package management and Component for concatenation.